Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB185', 'Using Global.DoLoadObjects to Use Rapise Objects from External File')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB185.aspx">KB185</a> Using Global.DoLoadObjects to Use Rapise Objects from External File

 One of the challenges using an automated testing tool is to organize things in a way that it is logical enough to find something quickly, structured enough to avoid duplication and simple enough to maintain and upgrade.
 This statement is also true for Rapise objects.
 A common requirement is to deal with the same objects within a flow of different test cases.
-For instance, if an application has “Log In” functionality then many, many tests will require logging-in and logging-out.
+For instance, if an application has вЂњLog InвЂќ functionality then many, many tests will require logging-in and logging-out.
 Each test will have this object in its own object tree.
 However this causes trouble if a change in the application affects the recognition of the Log In object.
 All of the test cases will need to be updated.
-In such situations it is much more convenient to have the “Log In” objects placed into their own file and re-used by other tests.
+In such situations it is much more convenient to have the вЂњLog InвЂќ objects placed into their own file and re-used by other tests.

 ### <a onclick="return RegisterKbClick('KB186', 'Global.DoWaitFor vs Global.DoWaitForProperty')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB186.aspx">KB186</a> Global.DoWaitFor vs Global.DoWaitForProperty